Rev. Dr. Young Lee Hertig

 Communications and Marketing Director

-Joana is the podcast producer for When Women Preach… and manages all of ISAAC’s communications and marketing platforms.
-Joana is also a teaching pastor at NUMA church and is currently pursuing a Masters in Justice & Advocacy at Fuller Theological Seminary.
+Joana is the podcast producer for When Women Preach, and manages all of ISAAC’s communications and marketing platforms.
+Joana is also a pastor at NUMA church with a Master of Arts in Justice & Advocacy from Fuller Seminary.

 Our Board of Directors

 “I was born and raised in Detroit as a third generation Chinese and Korean American.
 I was pastor of the First Chinese Baptist in Sacramento.
 Then I taught Christian education and Bible at Drew University in NJ and the Graduate Theological Union in Berkeley.
 I discovered my passion for wine while working at Trader Joe’s.
 I was a wine host at grocery stores, a winery and wine bars.
 Besides wine, I am avidly interested in biblical studies, archeology and World War II.
 I have been married for 45 years and have two young adult sons.”